Safwan-ullah-khan/dsp-finalproject/README.md

 - **Monitoring Dashboard: Grafana:** A vigilant guardian, monitoring data quality and model prediction issues through insightful charts.

 ![](images/dashboard.png)

-## Tasks Accomplished as Data Scientist:
-- Conducted comprehensive Exploratory Data Analysis (EDA) to unveil valuable insights from the dataset.
-- Collected, cleaned, and prepared data for model training, ensuring data integrity and reliability.
-- Trained and evaluated multiple machine learning models, including Logistic Regression, Random Forest, Gradient Boosting, and XGBoost.
-- Utilized metrics such as confusion matrix, ROC curve, and AUC to assess model performance and iteratively refine the models.
-- Integrated the machine learning model into the web application's backend using FastAPI, ensuring seamless functionality and real-time predictions.

 ## Prerequisites